Some people dream of success. We make it happen.

 Rovarch is a pioneering marine archaeology and exploration consultancy.
-Based in St Andrews, Scotland, Rovarch specialises in the research, planning and execution of deep-water shipwreck archaeological and salvage investigations worldwide.
+Based in St Andrews, Scotland, Rovarch specialises in the research, planning and execution of deep-water shipwreck archaeological and salvage projects worldwide.

 Bow of the WWII cargo vessel SS Gairsoppa at 4690m © Odyssey Marine Exploration

 Bow of WWII German submarine U-326 at 164m © Odyssey Marine Exploration

 Bow of the WWI cargo passenger ship SS Mantola at 2500m © Odyssey Marine Exploration

 Neil Cunningham Dobson

 Neil Cunningham Dobson is a deep-water marine archaeologist and salvor with over decades of experience in the marine and offshore industries.
 A native of Fife, Neil lives in St Andrews the home of his seafaring ancestors.
 He has worked on hundreds of shipwreck sites and supervised archaeological and salvage work on many high-profile projects in the oceans of the world.
 SS Republic, SS Central America, the Black Swan, SS Gairsoppa, HMS Victory 1744 to name but a few.
 Neil is gifted with the unique ability to make science, history, and archaeology understandable, interesting, and fun.
 His shipwrecks and discoveries attract world-wide attention.
 Neil's work continues to be popular with all types of media and TV.
 Neil presents at conferences, industry organisation, universities and local groups.

 © 2015 by Rovarch.
 Proudly created with Wix.com